Exclusive 8-Day Photo Tour to Kenya

 The practical stuff

-The total costs are based on a double tent, with a 30% deposit at the time of booking.
-Would you rather not share a tent?
+The total costs are based on a double room, with a 30% deposit at the time of booking.
+Would you rather not share a room?
 That is of course also possible.
-A single supplement for your private tent will cost USD 400 extra.
+If you send me a message I can tell you the price for this.
 The payment and price is in US dollars because you book directly with WOW safaris which is located in Kenya.

 Program: